fabianperez/ocean-dark-iterm/README.md

 # Ocean theme for iTerm.app

-This is a quick iTerm.app theme for OS X based on the [base16 Ocean theme](http://chriskempson.github.io/base16/#ocean).
+This is an iTerm.app theme for OS X based on the [base16 Ocean theme](http://chriskempson.github.io/base16/#ocean) and adapted from @mdo's [Terminal.app version](https://github.com/mdo/ocean-terminal).

 A little about base16: